RuneBlaze/runeblaze.github.io/_posts/2022-03-23-weighted-astrid.md

 tags: phylogenetics wip
 ---

+> We explore how to use branch support to improve ASTRID for species tree estimation, just like weighted ASTRAL.

 > (This is heavily WIP and very unfinished.)

-> (I am showing here some personal, entirely unvetted thoughts.)

 Motivated by weighted ASTRAL (wASTRAL, from the Mirarab lab, currently in preprint), I began thinking about a weighted variant